Road trip itinerariesRoad trip itineraries

 SHARE

-Starting from the city center of Reggio Emilia, we will then head towards the Apennine passes that divide Emilia-Romagna from the Tuscan Lunigiana.
 From here we will run down into the ancient lands of the House of Malaspina until catching the Sea and the city of Carrara.
 Then we will start to come back towards the hills of Garfagnana and finally, we will we will finish our trip in Modena.

 Duration: 3-4 days

-Length: About 425 Km
+Length: about 425 Km

-Before lunch, we take the Via Emilia towards Parma and, at the height of Sant’Ilario d’Enza, we turn right onto the SP12 towards San Polo d’Enza.
-Here we are in the hills of Reggio Emilia, renowned for the good food and for the Matilda castles that adorn the tops of the hills.
 At the height of the village of Ciano d’Enza, we turn left again to the “Via dei Castelli” and in 4 km we arrive at the Rossena Castle, the ancient epicenter of Matilda’s Kingdom, the powerful countess that once owned these valleys.
-This is the right place to try local delicacies, we are in fact in the mountain areas where the production of Parmigiano Reggiano and genuine beef are at the highest quality level.

 Just the time to have a break and we are again in the direction of Canossa where the streets are small and winding, a paradise for bikers who like to drive their horses.
-A short visit to the ruins of the Canossa Castle and the nearby Sarzano Castle and we have to resume our journey in the direction of Casina and the SS63.

 We end the day by following the route for the amazing hermitage located under the Bismantova massif and from which you can continue along the marked path that leads to the top of the Mountain.

 The second day we get up early in the morning leaving Castelnovo ne’ Monti in the direction of Passo del Cerreto: about 30 kilometers from which you can admire different views of the Bismantova Mountain and catch sight of the summit of Cusna Mount, one of the highest peaks of the entire Apennines.
-Shortly before reaching the Passo del Cerreto, a small detour invites us to visit Cerreto Alpi, a small village that has kept intact rhythms and traditions of the past and where we can relax for a short break before going down to Tuscany.

 The Lunigiana opens up before us bright and blue like the sea; we are in fact on the sunniest slopes of the Apennines, those that overlook the Ligurian Sea and the Versilia Riviera, and we are already beginning to feel the warmth and scent that comes from the Tyrrhenian Sea.

-A few kilometers into the land of Tuscany and we arrive at Verrucola, a fascinating medieval village that preserves its almost intact Fortress.
-5 kilometers further on we find Equi Terme, our destination for lunch, a splendid little town renowned for the presence of sulfurous thermal springs.
 After so many kilometers in the mountains, we want only to enjoy the SPA, the good food, and the great walks that this part of Tuscany reserves to visitors.

-On the third day, the ascent to the Apuan Alps awaits us, but not before having made some stops in the beautiful GarfaganaThe Garfagnana is a historical-geographical area of Lucca Province in Tuscany and is included between the Alpi Apuane and the Tuscan-Emilian Apennines.
 It is an area of rare beauty as regards the natural landscape, which is located in the unique conditions of being both in the mountains and exposed to the winds of the sea.

 From Carrara, we leave early in the morning towards Massa, and ready to climb the Garfagnana.
 We skirt the Apuan Alps Park and in less than 50 kilometers we are in Castelnuovo di Garfagnana, a small fortified village on the border with Emilia-Romagna, which was once the last possession of the Duchy Estense and saw among its governors also the Italian poet Ludovico Ariosto (1522-1525).

-A small detour to Castiglione della Garfagnana and we return to the SP 71 which, after about ten kilometers of curves and climbs, leads us to Passo delle Radici on the ridge between Tuscany and Emilia Romagna, from which we recommend a short excursion to San Pellegrino in Alpe which preserves a beautiful Sanctuary.
+A small detour to Castiglione della Garfagnana and we return to the SP 71 which, after about ten kilometers of curves and climbs, leads us to Passo delle Radici on the ridge between Tuscany and Emilia-Romagna, from which we recommend a short excursion to San Pellegrino in Alpe which preserves a beautiful Sanctuary.

-Passo delle Radici – Ph. ben_explores
+Passo delle Radici (MO) | Credit: ben_explores

-From Pavullo nel Frignano we suggest going back to Modena taking the SP12 up to Serramazzoni and from there the SP3 up to Maranello.
 Here we are on the roads where the new Ferrari models are usually tested, where bends and semi-curves test the skills of the drivers.

 After three days of travel and a lot of treasures preserved inside our eyes we close this excursion between the Po Valley and the Mediterranean with a touch of speed and genius: the Ferrari Museum of Maranello, final point of a journey that in little more than 400 kilometers has led us to appreciate some of the most beautiful and unspoiled areas of all of northern Italy.